 A room equipped to simulate daylight

-The Moe Levin Centre has a specially-equipped room in which light intensity can be controlled for a maximum of 2000 LUX of light, in order to simulate bright daylight.
+The Douglas Institute has a specially-equipped room in which light intensity can be controlled for a maximum of 2000 LUX of light, in order to simulate bright daylight.
 A research project is being designed to study the effect of light for a period of three weeks.
 The participants will be exposed to the light treatment each day, for two hours in late afternoon or during the evening.
 Different levels of intensity will be used, depending upon their capacity to tolerate this experience.
 During this time, sleep, restlessness and heart rhythms will be measured during each of the three shifts.
 The goal is to identify the most suitable light intensity and the timing for a given person, in order to normalize sleep patterns and/or control agitation.
 This treatment can then be transferred to the patient’s place of residence, using light therapy boxes.

 A potential diagnostic tool to treat Alzheimer's Disease